teamdatatonic/dta-genai-agentbuilder-hackathon/guides/README.md

 # Create a Google Cloud Storage Bucket that will contain the PDF documents that will be ingested in the Agent KBs.
 - Create a bucket with a unique name
+- Leave everything else as default like enforce public access prevention.
 - Inside create two folders, one for financial documents and one for technical documents
 - Upload you documents in the appropriate folder.
 You find the documents in this repo in the docs folder